AidenHu/trans-housing/README.md

 To run, please remember to index the database, you should run
 - rake db:seed (or rake db:reset)
 - rake db:create_indexes

+09/01/2017:
+made plans to keep working on the project